Career Timeline of Michael Conforto: Major Achievements and Milestones

 How Michael Conforto built a successful career.
 Explore key moments that defined the journey.

-Michael Conforto, nicknamed "Scooter", is a professional baseball outfielder currently playing for the Los Angeles Dodgers in MLB.
+Michael Conforto, known as "Scooter", is a professional baseball outfielder currently playing for the Los Angeles Dodgers in MLB.
 He previously played for the New York Mets and the San Francisco Giants.
-Conforto is an American professional baseball player.
+A notable MLB player, Conforto has established himself as a prominent outfielder throughout his career.

 2014: Drafted by the Mets

-In 2014, after playing college baseball for the Oregon State Beavers, the Mets selected Conforto in the first round of the MLB draft with the 10th overall pick.
+In 2014, after playing college baseball for the Oregon State Beavers, Conforto was selected by the New York Mets in the first round of the MLB draft with the 10th overall pick.

 On June 26, 2015, Conforto was promoted to the Binghamton Mets of the Class AA Eastern League.